 Go for a swim

-Try a calming breathing exercising (if you don't know any, check out this link for alternate nostril breathing)
+Try a calming breathing exercise (if you don't know any, check out this link for alternate nostril breathing)

 Volunteer - performing acts of generosity helps us cool the fire in our minds and brings us more in touch with the empathy in our hearts